pdf-association/pdf-issues/docs/32000-2-2020/clause09.md

 <p class="location">Change 4th paragraph below Figure 61 as follows:</p>

 <p>
-The strings shall conform to the syntax for string objects.
+The strings shall conform to the syntax for string objects
+<ins onMouseEnter="mouseEnter(this)" data-issue="165">(see 7.3.4.2, "Literal strings")</ins>.
 When a string is written by enclosing the data in parentheses, bytes whose values are equal to those of the ASCII characters
 <ins onMouseEnter="mouseEnter(this)" data-issue="165">CARRIAGE RETURN (0Dh),</ins>
 LEFT PARENTHESIS (28h), RIGHT PARENTHESIS (29h),